Hurricane Irene (2005): Meteorological history

 Due to uncertainties about how the region's subtropical ridge would interact with Irene, the models continued to give unclear signals of the storm's future.
 Some of the models predicted that Irene would make landfall in North Carolina, while others continued to anticipate that Irene would dissipate.
 The uncertainty ended when a weakness in the subtropical ridge allowed Irene to turn sharply northward, which caused the storm to pass midway between the Outer Banks of North Carolina and Bermuda on August 15.
 Soon after, upper-level shear weakened greatly, and Irene rapidly intensified, first to a hurricane, then to its peak strength as a 105 mph (170 km/h) Category 2 hurricane on the afternoon of August 16, while located 350 miles (560 km) northeast of Bermuda; at the same time it also attained minimum pressure of 970 mbar.
 Though NHC meteorologists thought it was likely that Irene would become a hurricane, they were not expecting an intensification of such a magnitude.

 Irene entered a region of increased wind shear and began to weaken, and as a result it was downgraded to a tropical storm early on August 18, when it was 520 miles (830 km) south of Cape Race, Newfoundland.
 All convection within 230 mi (370 km) of the cyclone dissipated on August 18.
 Irene was subsequently absorbed by an extratropical cyclone later that day.
 Irene lasted for 14 days as a tropical system, the longest duration of any storm of the 2005 season.

-Impact and records
+Impact

 As Hurricane Irene stayed well away from land, no coastal warnings or watches were issued for it.
-Despite Irene's long life there were no reports of tropical storm force winds affecting ships.
+Despite Irene's long life, there were no reports of tropical-storm-force winds affecting ships.
 There was no damage as a result of Irene.

 However, the hurricane generated strong waves and increased the risk of rip currents along the East Coast of the United States.
 Many beaches in New Jersey restricted swimming activities, and lifeguards at one beach performed more than a hundred rescues over a three-day period.
 Waves along the coastline of New York reached 4 to 8 ft.
 A 16-year-old boy drowned after being caught in a rip current near Long Beach, New York on August 14.
 His body was recovered on August 16 after washing ashore.

-When Tropical Storm Irene formed on August 7, it was the earliest date for the formation of the ninth tropical storm in the Atlantic basin at the time, beating the previous record held by a storm in the 1936 season by 13 days.
-However, this record has since been surpassed by Hurricane Isaias in 2020, which gained tropical storm status on July 30, beating Irene by 8 days.
-This storm also marked the fifth occasion the name Irene had been used to name a tropical cyclone in the Atlantic.